How To Become a Licensed Real Estate Agent in New York

 There are personal rewards you get to experience.

-Especially if you are a people person, you can help people find their dream home so they can make their own memories.
+Especially if you are a people person, you can help people find their dream home so they can make their memories.

 Being part of that can be emotional and exciting.